ryanfp/DnD-Compendium/📚 - Information Compendium/👨🏻‍🤝‍👨🏻 - Player Options/Classes/Cardcaster/card-slinger-hand-of-the-deckmaster-nethingmagiccardslinger.md

 ---
 obsidianUIMode: preview
 cssclasses: json5e-class
-tags:
+tags: [ttrpg-cli/compendium/src/5e/nethingmagiccardslinger, ttrpg-cli/subclass/card-slinger/deckmaster]
-- ttrpg-cli/compendium/src/5e/nethingmagiccardslinger
-- ttrpg-cli/subclass/card-slinger/deckmaster
 aliases:
   - Hand of the Deckmaster
+  - Hand of the Deckmaster
+created: 2025/06/13 at 22:26
+updated: 2025/07/13 at 00:17
 ---

 # Hand of the Deckmaster

 *[Card Slinger](./card-slinger-nethingmagiccardslinger.md): Hand*
 *Source: The Card Slinger*